 Trips to the Flower Mart in Mongkok were no help.
 There simply isn’t much in the way of herb plants or seeds on sale there.

-On Christmas Eve 2015, I attended a Flower Market at a public park in the New Territories, where a stand was selling basil plants, rosemary plants, lemon mint plants, and a few other items.
+But all that changed when I attended a Christmas Flower Market at a public park in the New Territories, where a stand was selling basil plants, rosemary plants, lemon mint plants, and a few other items.

-Brutal Winter
+Brutal Winter!

 Owing to the reasonable price, I bought three basil plants for HK$25 – roughly US$3 (or US$1 apiece)!

 The basil plants hardly survived a very brutal winter – the coldest winter in more than a century.
+Then the the basil plants suffered an infestation.

-Based on advice I read somewhere, I washed the plants with a mixture of water and dish-washing detergent.
+Based on advice I read somewhere, I washed the plants with a mixture of water and dishwashing detergent.

 Yes, believe me, it really works!
 No harsh chemicals are needed – just simple soap and water.